Containerizing own applications

 We will now containerize the webserver, database, and client inside separate containers.

-The reason for this scoping is that the Green Metrics Tool reports on a container level and we are interested in showing all these metrics separately.
+The reason for this scoping is that the Green Metrics Tool reports on a container level

-Technically you could also measure the architecture without the client side, but we believe that the energy consumption of software includes both sides, as well as the network usage.
+believe that the energy consumption of software includes both sides, as well as the

 Directory structure

-We first prepare the directory structure and create the folder /tmp/demo-app
+We first prepare the directory structure and create the folder /tmp/demo-app.

-.
 This is where our containerized app will be put into.

 mkdir /tmp/demo-app